rorrantunes/2-months/README.md

-## 💖 Emotional Pentesting Simulation
+## 💖 Emotional pentesting simulation

 This project is a small mix of **HTML, CSS and JavaScript**.